davismcc/workshop-scRNAseq-oxford-sep2016/README.md

 **HTML files:**

-HTML reports produced by running the above ("complete") Rmd files:
+HTML reports produced by running the above ("complete") Rmd files in case you want to check the expected code output and plots.

 * `cs_surgery_report_complete.html`
 * `jk_surgery_report_complete.html`